-The Clearinghouse was founded in 1997 to provide open access to teaching resources and scholarly publications.
+The Clearinghouse was founded in 1997 to provide access to teaching resources and scholarly publications.
 As an open-access publisher, the Clearinghouse is dedicated to providing barrier- and cost-free access to scholarly work, including journals and journal articles, monographs, edited collections, conference proceedings, and professional and pedagogical resources.
 Over more than two decades, the members of the Clearinghouse publishing collaborative have developed approaches to publishing that have significantly reduced the cost of publishing scholarly work while maintaining standards that put our journals and books among the top in the field of writing studies.
 Clearinghouse publications are used widely for scholarly and pedagogical purposes.
 In 2023, three of our books won national book-of-the-year awards from leading professional organizations; over the past seven years, nine books have received a dozen of these awards.
 Similarly, more than a dozen articles in journals published by the Clearinghouse have been honored with awards.